lightstep/lightstep-benchmarks/README.md

 # Using the Testing Framework -- When to Stop

-So you have a nice testing framework setup and you are ready to take data!
-But CPU data is notoriously sloppy for a slew of systematic reasons.
-If you just run 30 2s tests and calculate the standard error, this will be low because you aren't factoring in systematic error.
+So you have a nice testing framework setup and you are ready to measure how spans per second influenced tracer CPU usage!
+But CPU usage data is riddled with random error because an OS is a complicated beast and it has lots more to do than just run a single Python program.
+To filter out random error, we run the same test many times -- around 50.
+We have observed that when the number of tests run n > 50 the CPU usage data are normally distributed.
+This analysis is located in a Jupyter notebook located in the analysis folder.

-You have to run enough tests over a long enough period to be sure that you have run your tests in a smattering of all conditions -- making "condition" into another random variable.
-At this point you can honestly use a metric like standard error (standard deviation of calculated mean) and feel confident.
+The data we are collecting is CPU usage data over a time interval of 2 seconds.
+These data are means, since we are averaging over time.
+By the [Central Limit Theorem]() ...